The Hidden Fortress: Critical reception

-The film has an aggregate of 96% on Rotten Tomatoes based on 50 critic reviews.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 96% based on 51 critic reviews, with the consensus, "A feudal adventure told from an eccentric perspective, The Hidden Fortress is among Akira Kurosawa's most purely enjoyable epics."

 Awards

 The film won the Silver Bear for Best Director at the 9th Berlin International Film Festival in 1959.
 Kinema Junpo awarded Shinobu Hashimoto the award for Best Screenwriter for his work on the film and for Tadashi Imai's Night Drum and Yoshitaro Nomura's Harikomi.